Distributions of unramified extensions of global fields: Non-existence results

 Then for each finite simple abelian $H \rtimes \Gamma$-group $V_i$ of characteristic prime to $n$ that can be the kernel of a simple morphism $\bG \to \bH$ with $\bG \in \cW$ we have and for each finite simple abelian $H \rtimes \Gamma$-group $V_i$ of characteristic dividing $n$ that can be the kernel of a simple morphism $\bG \to \bH$ with $\bG \in \cW$ we have \end{proposition} The assumption that $k$ lacks any nontrivial everywhere unramified field extension of degree prime to $\abs{\Gamma}$ is (weaker than) one of the assumptions in the main conjecture Conjecture \ref{intro-moments-conjecture}, so it is not surprising that we need it to verify a prediction of that conjecture.

-The assumption that $K$ does not contain any roots of unity that are not contained in $k$ is more subtle, but should always hold outside a set of density zero.
-Indeed, when averaging over number fields $K$ in the context of the Cohen-Lenstra-Martinet heuristics, one ideally wants to order number fields so as to avoid the \emph{subfield problem}, as coined by Koymans and Pagano \cite{Koymans2023a}.
-In other words, we would like to order fields in such a way that each nontrivial subexension occurs in density $0$ of the fields.
-When this does not happen, we know by work of Bartel and Lenstra \cite{Bartel2020} that the heuristics can give incorrect predictions.
-The field extensions with Galois group $\Gamma$, containing additional roots of unity all contain one of finitely many nontrivial subextensions, that being the cyclotomic extensions of degree at most $\abs{\Gamma}$, so indeed should have density zero.
+The assumption that $K$ does not contain any roots of unity that are not contained in $k$ is more subtle, but should always hold outside a set of density zero, under the methods of counting allowed in Conjecture~\ref{intro-moments-conjecture}.
+The field extensions with Galois group $\Gamma$, containing additional roots of unity all contain one of finitely many nontrivial subextensions, that being the cyclotomic extensions of degree at most $\abs{\Gamma}$, so indeed should have density zero under these counting methods.

 \begin{proof} Take $V = V_i$ and let $p$ be the characteristic of $V_i$.
 Since every element of $\cW$ has order prime to $\abs{\Gamma}$, the assumption that $V_i$ can be the kernel of a simple morphism implies that $p$ is prime to $\abs{\Gamma}$.